With 60+ parks, 20+ beaches, and endless family-friendly attractions, it’s easy to soak up summer and sunshine in Chicago.

 Come face to face with sharks and sea otters at the Shedd Aquarium: Head to the lakefront Museum Campus to explore the Shedd Aquarium.
 Don’t forget to pet a friendly stingray at the Stingray Touch exhibit, where kids can gently interact with these fascinating creatures.

-Watch polar bears splash or feed a friendly giraffe: Located just outside the city, the 235-acre Brookfield Zoo is home to over 3,000 animals.
+Watch polar bears splash or feed a friendly giraffe: Located just outside the city, Brookfield Zoo is home to over 3,000 animals.
 Catch a captivating dolphin show, ride the seasonal Ferris wheel, and step inside a butterfly enclosure.

 For families that love history and culture